thinkcompany/think_dev-standards/development-standards/css/css-authoring-guidelines.md

 ### Selectors

 Aside from a base style sheet, which will specify default styles for HTML element types, most selectors should be composed by referencing class names.
 Attribute selectors may also be used, especially with form controls.
 Using IDs in selectors is highly discouraged.

 Class names should follow the HTML coding practices: Assign names to objects based on the function they fulfill rather than what they look like.
 Names should be a single lowercase word.
 In cases where a longer description is needed, separate words using hyphens.

-Class names should be constructed from generic to specific (e.g. list-vertical, list-inline vs vertical-list, inline-list; .nav, .nav-primary, .nav-secondary)
+Class names should be constructed from generic to specific (e.g. list-vertical, list-inline vs vertical-list, inline-list)

-Refrain from over-qualifying selectors (i.e. body.class) and using adjoining classes (i.e. .module.variant).
+Refrain from over-qualifying selectors (e.g. body.class) and chaining classes (i.e. .module.variant).
 Avoid using the universal selector (*), the exception being setting box-sizing universally.
 Keep in mind that selectors are parsed from right to left – not left to right – so only be as specific as you need to be in composing a selector.

 Use quotes in your attribute selectors, even though they are not always required.